 What to do After Tree is Removed

-Once the tree is down, you can easily remove branches to make it easier to dispose of.
-Once the branches are removed, you will likely want to cut the log into multiple pieces to make hauling it away easier.
-At this point, we can also assist with the removal of the tree stump which has been left behind.
+Once the tree is down, you can easily remove branches to make it easier to dispose.
+Once the branches get removed, you will likely want to cut the log into multiple pieces to make hauling it away easier.
+We can also assist with the removal of the tree stump, which is often left behind.

 For more information on tree removal, contact Arbor Man Tree Care.